Optimizing WordPress to 100% on PageSpeed and GTmetrix With LiteSpeed Cache Plugin

 For example, if you want to save two older revisions for each post, change the Revision Max Number value to 2.
-Meanwhile, to keep old post revisions for a specific period, change the Revisions Max Age.
+Meanwhile, to keep old post revisions for a specific period, change Revisions Max Age.

 The LSCache plugin includes a crawler functionality that browses your website’s backend, searching for expired pages and refreshing them in the process.
 It prevents visitors from seeing any uncached page.

-This function is disabled by default and needs to be enabled from the server-side – you have to consult your server admin or hosting provider.
-This is because activating crawler functionality without sufficient server resources might negatively impact your site’s performance.
+This function is disabled by default and needs to be enabled from the server-side – you will have to consult your server admin or hosting provider.
+This is because activating the crawler functionality without sufficient server resources might negatively impact your site’s performance.

 Use the LiteSpeed Cache Toolbox section to configure your cache settings manually.
 It provides more specific caching functions, from purging 403 error pages to editing the path to the .htaccess file.

 Heartbeat are meant for advanced users.
-Thus, it’s best to leave those settings on default or consult with your web host before making any changes.
+Thus, it’s best to leave the default values for these settings or consult your web host before making any changes.